30-Day Money Back Guarantee

 Critical Nutrients for Vegetarians

-• Vitamin B12: Nearly absent from plant foods; deficiency affects 62% of pregnant vegetarians
+• Vitamin B12: Nearly absent from plant foods; studies indicate that low B12 levels are common among pregnant vegetarians.

 • Iron: Plant sources require vitamin C pairing for optimal absorption